micmejia/bible-dump/AMPC/1 John/1 John 4.md

-And this command (charge, order, injunction) we have from Him: that he who loves God shall love his brother [[^j]believer] also.
+And this command (charge, order, injunction) we have from Him: that he who loves God shall love his brother [believer] also.